coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 Faint abjuration; CL 3rd; Craft Wondrous Item, *shield;* Price 4,000 gp.

 **Gloves of Dexterity:** These thin leather gloves are very flexible and allow for delicate manipulation.
-They add to the wearer's Dexterity score in the form of an enhancement bonus of +2, +4, or +6.
+They add to the wearer’s Dexterity score in the form of an enhancement bonus of +2, +4, or +6.
 Both gloves must be worn for the magic to be effective.

-Moderate transmutation; CL 8th; Craft Wondrous Item, *cat's grace;* Price 4,000 gp (+2), 16,000 gp (+4), 36,000 gp (+6).
+Moderate transmutation; CL 8th; Craft Wondrous Item, *cat’s grace;* Price 4,000 gp (+2), 16,000 gp (+4), 36,000 gp (+6).

 **Glove of Storing:** This device is a simple leather glove.
 On command,